DeFiCh/defichain.com/content/developers.en.md

           placeholder: Your company name
         comment:
           label: How will you contribute?
           placeholder: What do you intend to, or are building on top of BeFi Blockchain?
-What resources and support can DeFi Blockchain provide you with?
+What resources and support can DeFiChain provide you with?
         button:
           label: Subscribe
 ---